Learning to play guitar is more popular now than ever.

 If playing the guitar (at any age) can seem like a daunting task, it doesn’t have to be!

-I’ve found that the best way to truly learn and get better at basic guitar chords is to find some great easy beginner guitar songs.
+I’ve found that the best way to learn and get better at basic guitar chords truly is to find some great easy beginner guitar songs.

 Once you’ve mastered a few simple songs, you’ll have a solid foundation to progress from as a guitarist.

-SEE ALSO: Best Way to Learn Guitar at Home (9 Easy Tips)
+SEE ALSO: Best Way to Learn Guitar at Home (11 Easy Tips)

 In this article, I rounded up over a baker’s dozen of easy beginner guitar songs for you to try.